 The event logo and a brand new website will be available in January 2019.

 Photos by Nicole Harrig and Nikki Smith.

 US Quidditch Cup 12 will take place at the Round Rock Multipurpose Complex in Round Rock, Texas on April 13 and 14, 2019.
 The park is located at:

-The site map will be available closer to the event.
+The site map will be available in April 2019.

 Quidditch is a mixed gender full contact sport with a unique mix of elements from rugby, basketball, and dodgeball.
 A quidditch team is made up of seven athletes who play with brooms between their legs at all times.
 While the game can appear chaotic to the casual observer, quidditch is an exciting sport to watch and is even more fun to play.

 Three chasers play with a ball called the quaffle and score goals worth 10 points each by shooting or dunking the ball through any one of three hoops at the other end of the pitch.
 They advance the quaffle down the field by running with it, passing it to teammates, or kicking it.
 Each team has a keeper who defends the goal hoops.
 Two beaters use bludgers to disrupt the flow of the game by “knocking out” other players.
 Any player hit by a bludger is out of play until they touch their own hoops.
 Each team also has a seeker who tries to catch the snitch.
 The snitch is a ball attached to the waistband of the snitch runner, a neutral athlete in a yellow uniform who uses any means to avoid capture.
 The snitch is worth 30 points and its capture ends the game.
 If the score is tied after the snitch catch, the game proceeds into overtime.

 For more information, including the official rulebook, please visit the US Quidditch Rulebook page.